openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 Returns a variable that represents how wide spaces are.

 It's a scalar for the width of the letter 'p', so 1.0 means that a space will be the size of the lower case 'p' of that font.
 2.0 means that it's 2 times the size of the lower case 'p', etc.

-***return:***
-    Returns a variable that represents how wide spaces are.
+Returns: the width of the space.